 Grocery is one of the most logistically complicated industries out there, while retail as a whole is changing at a fast clip.
 We succeed because we’re constantly building, iterating, and testing.

-It’s an exciting time to join Lumafield as we’ve just launched.
+It’s an exciting time to join Lumafield as we emerged from stealth mode in April 2022 and are growing rapidly.
 Our agility as a small startup allows us to ship quickly and make decisions without a ton of bureaucracy or red tape.
 Engineers are empowered to propose new ideas, drive projects, and make decisions to move things forward.
 While it’s safe to say there’s a high sense of urgency, it’s not frantic.
 We love to ship early and often, then iterate as needed.
-In fact, we regularly give kudos at our weekly all-hands meeting, and a recent theme has been “Go Fast Kudos.”
+One of our core values is speed – we believe it’s our greatest advantage and aim to ship products faster for less money than anyone else would dare attempt.

-In the next year we plan to double our engineering team from ~15 to ~30.
+We raised a $35M Series B in September 2022, wwhich will help transform the way engineers and designers work on everything from cosmetics packaging to bike parts.
+In the next year we plan to double our engineering team.
 If you’re excited about joining a fast-moving team, we’d love to hear from you!

 Our biggest advantage is having a small, nimble team that can quickly respond to customer feedback, turn ideas into features, and execute on building an amazing product.
 We’d rather release a smaller iteration sooner, because we’ll learn more as a team about how to proceed.